hansenjn/CiliaQ/README.md

 Copyright (C) 2017-2020: Jan N. Hansen.
 CiliaQ has been developed in the research group Biophysical Imaging, Institute of Innate Immunity, Bonn, Germany (http://www.iii.uni-bonn.de/en/wachten_lab/).

-How to use and cite CiliaQ?
-Please contact jan.hansen(at)uni-bonn.de.
+## How to use and cite CiliaQ?
+We are currently writing a manuscript about CiliaQ, which will be submitted soon.
+We will also provide a detailed manual for CiliaQ soon in this repository.
+For use prior to publication and requesting the latest manual draft, please write to jan.hansen(at)uni-bonn.de.